Indigo Alpine Guides

 — Terry Tempest Williams

-Chena River Lodge, Best Western
+Chena River Lodge

 • We’ll meet at the hotel for an introduction, gear sorting, and shared dinner.
 Fairbanks, while remote, is still a real city with plenty of places to get groceries or outdoor gear if you’ve forgotten something at home.